filecoin-project/venus-docs/go-filecoin-tutorial/How-to-connect-two-nodes-directly.md

-# How to Connect 2 Nodes Directly
+# Connecting two nodes directly

 This guide is primarily for getting two nodes mining and connected to a swarm on a single machine, for local development.
 Some of the instructions can still apply to connecting to a devnet.

 Optionally, you could look at and modify your own copy of [this script](https://github.com/filecoin-project/go-filecoin/blob/master/functional-tests/retrieval), which sets up two local nodes and does a file store/retrieval.

-## Table of Contents
+## Table of contents

 - [Initial setup](#initial-setup)
     - [Node 1](#node-1)